Super Lawyers - Badge

 17,000 people die yearly in slip and fall accidents

-Establishing Whether You Have a Slip and Fall Case
+How Do You Prove a Slip and Fall Case?

 If you’ve been hurt in a slip-and-fall accident, the law requires that you prove you were legally on the property and that the owner was negligent.
 The following are the elements required to prove and win a slip and fall case: